bitly/winterns2020/README.md

 ### Wintern Leads Points of Contact

+Ask us anything, anytime!

+Backend - Grace, Gabriel, Diana
 Frontend - David, Kevin
-Backend - Grace, Gabriel, Diana
 QA - Pawan

-Ask us anything, anytime.

 ### Gitpod Setup & Saving Work to Github
 1. Open a workspace in gitpod by going to `https://gitpod.io/github.com/bitly/winterns2020` or add the chrome extension (which adds the GitPod button to your Github account)